- Carbon at entry price

 $500+: Custom and professional

 This is where cues become art.
 Brands like Lucasi Hybrid ($600-850+), Predator, Schon, and Meucci produce sticks with exotic woods, hand-laid inlays, and craftsmanship that takes months per cue.
 They play beautifully.
 They also cost as much as a used car payment.
-If you’re shopping this tier, Billiard & Pool Center carries deep inventories of Lucasi, Meucci, Schon, Pechauer, and other premium brands you won’t find on Amazon.
+If you’re shopping this tier, the Lucasi Custom LZ2004NB at Billiard & Pool Center is the kind of premium build you won’t find on Amazon — and they carry the rest of the Lucasi Custom, Schon, Pechauer, and Meucci lineups too.

 Is a $1,000 cue better than a $400 cue?
 Technically, yes.
 The materials are better, the construction is more precise, the feel is more refined.
 Is it two and a half times better?
 No. The performance difference is marginal.
-You’re paying for exclusivity, craftsmanship, along with the satisfaction of owning something exceptional.
+You’re paying for exclusivity and craftsmanship — plus the satisfaction of owning something exceptional.

 If you have the money and pool is your passion, go for it.
 If you’re trying to decide between a $600 cue and a $150 cue with $450 of table time at your local hall, take the table time.
 Practice beats equipment every time.